 It might sound like you’ve already done this step, but this is so that Word knows that you want to delete the whole page, not just some of the content on it.
-Open the Go To function (Ctrl + G, or CMD + G if you’re on a Mac) and type page in the Enter page number box.
-Then select Go To, followed by Close.
+Open the Go To function (Ctrl + G, or Option + CMD + G if you’re on a Mac) and type page in the Enter Page Number box.
+Then select Go To (or press Enter on your keyboard) followed by Close.

 Step 3: Delete the page

 Microsoft Word doesn’t have a dedicated page deletion tool, but now that we’ve selected the whole page, we can delete it very easily.
 Double-check that you’ve selected the entirety of the page you want to delete, and then press the Delete key.